Geisinger to Open Wellness Center

-A big announcement from Geisinger Health Systems.
+There was a big announcement from Geisinger Health Systems.
 It will be placing a medical facility inside the Marketplace at Steamtown.
+Geisinger plans to invest nearly $21 million into a new orthopedics and sports medicine facility.

-It will take-up an 83-thousand square foot section of the marketplace with an urgent care, physical therapy and more.
+It will take-up an 83,000 square-foot section of the marketplace.
+The re-location will bring services like wound care, physical and occupational therapy, rehabilitation programs and more while adding new services like orthopedic spine, pediatrics and urgent care, physical medicine, medicine and rehabilitation services, wellness and employee health.

 The move downtown allows the medical provider to consolidate its Olive Street Outpatient Orthopedics services in the city to under one roof.